Miriai/Domino_task/README.md

 Run the "Domino_task.cpp" file

-To insert sequences- insert each one on a separate line To finish, insert a blank line
+To insert sequences- insert each one on a separate line.
+To finish, insert a blank line

 ## Merging conditions: